jogalt/enshrouded-server/README.md

 The processes within the container do **NOT** run as root.
 Everything runs as the user steam (gid:10000/uid:10000 by default).
 If you exec into the container, you will drop into `/home/steam` as the steam user.
 Enshrouded will be installed to `/home/steam/enshrouded`.
 Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame` and be owned by 10000:10000.

-If you absolutely require to run the process in the container as a gid/uid other than 10000, you can build your own image based on my dockerfile.
-Instructions are covered [Here](https://github.com/jsknnr/enshrouded-server/issues/51)

 ### Proton and Wine based images

 The `latest` tag is now based on the Proton build instead of Wine.
 This should be seamless.
 Outside of `latest`, there is `wine-$realease_version` and `proton-$release_version` with `$release_version` being the version of the release from GitHub.
 I am no longer updating the Wine version of this image.